 - frequent urinary tract infections

-Urinary incontinence is most common in older adults.
-Almost half of Americans age 65 and older have experienced it.
-Urinary incontinence in general is twice as common in women as in men, but men are more likely than women to have overflow incontinence.
+Urinary incontinence is most common in older adults. of Americans age 65 and older have experienced it.
+Urinary incontinence in general is in women as in men, but men are than women to have overflow incontinence.

 Keep reading to learn more about causes, risk factors, treatment, and more.